 What are Ward Committees?

-There is a Ward Committee for each electoral ward and comprises the three Ward Councillors elected for the ward.
+There is a Ward Committee for each electoral ward and comprises the two or three Ward Councillors elected for the ward.

 The committee authorises the use of the budget delegated by the Council to the Neighbourhood Board.

 Find out where you can meet the councillors that represent your ward.

 What is a Neighbourhood Board?

 Your Neighbourhood Board is the main leadership group for the neighbourhood.
 It is an opportunity for people to get really involved in their neighbourhood as community leaders, working alongside their councillors and local services.

 Your Neighbourhood Board leads on behalf of the neighbourhood as a whole.
 The board agrees the priorities for the neighbourhood, decides where delegated Council budgets, such as Section 106 funding and Local Transport Plan Priorities, are to be spent, monitors performance, influences decisions that reflect the views of local residents, and decides on the vision for your neighbourhood.
 They also decide on how devolved board funding is spent in your ward.